-Get to know the meaning of the card Justice
+Learn the meaning of the Justice Tarot card

 Justice (XI) shows a queen sitting on a throne, wearing a red toga with a green collar.
 On her head is a three-pronged crown, which refers to righteousness based on reason, love and goodwill.
 The person on the Justice of Tarot is holding a sword in her right hand with the blade pointing upwards, which indicates the use of the power of one's intellect and acting justly and objectively.
 The scales in her left hand have a similar meaning, emphasizing her ability to find balance in her decisions.
 Underneath her dress, her right foot sticks out, which is interpreted as a symbol of consciousness.
 Above her we see the golden sky, which refers to the clarity of her mind.
 Justice in Tarot, in its absolute expression, indicates above all making judgments about situations or people with the help of logical thinking.
 It is a card that is primarily identified with a court that dispenses justice.
 This means that a decision will be made based on the evidence presented and the deeds done beforehand.
 For this reason, judgment can have different facets, and the Justice itself is often associated with a moment of purification.
 It can also indicate an inner judgment and a summing up of past decisions.